sagargupta13/foodzie/README.md

         ))
 }

-React is fast bcz it doing efficient DOM Manipulation , bcz it has a virtual dom (virtual represntation of all tags , virtual dom is a js object )
+React is fast bcz it doing efficient DOM Manipulation(react-fiber) , bcz it has a virtual dom (virtual represntation of all tags , virtual dom is a js object )

 *Hooks*
 whenever a state variable changes /updted react rerender the component